 You can buy this at the public market or near Sto.
 Niño Basilica.

 Peanuts can be bought at any supermarket or can be most accessible buying at the sidewalk.
 You can also find the roasted peanuts and sweetened peanuts, too, another version of the top-notch street nibbles.
 However, there is only one type of how peanuts were prepared.
-That I love the most is the steamed peanuts.
-No added ingredients just a pure peanut that have been steamed.
+What I love the most are the steamed peanuts.
+No added ingredients just a pure peanut that has been steamed.
 You can buy them for only ₱20.

-There are a lot of unique food that Cebu City can offer.
+There’s a lot of unique food that Cebu City can offer.
 They are common, yet unique, here in the city.
 You can also easily spot them almost anywhere however, there are delicacies that were made carefully and turned commercialized.
-Most of them are displayed in bundles (or in boxes) and we call it Pasalubong delicacies and these are commonly bought by tourists from neighboring regions, and overseas.
+Most of them are displayed in bundles (or inside a box) and we call it Pasalubong delicacies and these are commonly bought by tourists from neighboring regions, and overseas.
 One of the delicacies that I find very amazing is the Tagaktak.

 It is like dried ‘noodles’ and it is sweetened.
 You can buy a piece for ₱25.
 You can find these near the Sto.
 Niño Basilica.
 The Tagaktak makers are no other than our very own, the Carcaranons, in Carcar, Cebu.

-Tempura is a famous deep fried and battered seafood originated in Japan, which was introduced by Portuguese Jesuit missionaries.
-A very common street food or snack food for students and workers, this was served on a stick.
+Tempura is a famous deep-fried and battered seafood originated in Japan, which was introduced by Portuguese Jesuit missionaries.
+Very common street food or snack food for students and workers, this was served on a stick.
 But that’s how I remember it eating.
 However, as I wander around Mabini Street after I bought the bibingka, I saw this small cart serving food in a cup.
 It captured my attention and somewhat urged me to try for a bite.
 I was surprised that they now served Tempura in a cup.

 It is also covered in a sweet and sour sauce with pipino (cucumber) and guso (seaweed).